Biman Bangladesh Airlines Flight 426

 Biman Bangladesh Airlines Flight 426 was a scheduled domestic passenger flight between Patenga Airport, Chittagong (now Shah Amanat International Airport) and Zia International Airport, Dhaka.
 On 5 August 1984, the aircraft operating the flight, a Biman Bangladesh Airlines Fokker F27-600 crashed into a marsh near Zia International Airport (now Hazrat Shahjalal International Airport) in Dhaka, Bangladesh while landing in poor weather.
-All 49 occupants (45 passengers, 4 crews) had died on crash, making it the second deadliest aviation accident involving a Bangladeshi airliner behind US Bangla flight 211 and the deadliest to happen inside Bangladeshi territory to date.
+All 49 occupants (45 passengers, 4 crews) had died on crash, making it the second deadliest aviation accident involving a Bangladeshi airliner behind US-Bangla Airlines Flight 211 and the deadliest to happen inside Bangladeshi territory to date.

 Aircraft and crew

 The aircraft, a Fokker F27-600 registered S2-ABJ, was manufactured in 1971.
 It first flew for Indian Airlines but it was given to Biman in 1972, as a part of all the support given to Bangladesh by the Government of India following Bangladesh's Independence.
 At the time of the accident, the aircraft had flown more than 24,000 cycles and more than 15,500 airframe hours.

 The captain of the flight was Kayes Ahmed Majumdar, an experienced pilot who had logged 5,000 flying hours.
 The first officer was Kaniz Fatema Roksana, who was the first female commercial pilot of Bangladesh.